 - Sunglasses | Just make sure you have a strap to secure them.
 Our favorite sunglasses are Goodr, because they are cheap and non-slip, meaning they stay in place during activity – perfect for adventures like paragliding!

-Details | Paragliding in Interlaken
+Paragliding in Interlaken | Adventure Guide

 Pickup from Interlaken

 Our tour guides picked us up from a hotel right next to our Airbnb.
-They offer a long list of different pickup points around Interlaken and Unterseen, so there is likely an option nearby to where you staying.
+They offer a long list of different pickup points around Interlaken and Unterseen, so there is likely an option close to where you will be staying.
 They picked us up in a van, along with 4 other people and 4 corresponding guides, and drove us about 20 minutes to Beatenberg, where we would be taking flight.

 During the drive, they discuss safety guidelines and pair you up with a guide.

-Fun fact: Switzerland has four official national language: German, French, Italian, and Romansh, meaning the Swiss speak different languages in different parts of the country.
+Fun fact | Switzerland has four official national language: German, French, Italian, and Romansh, meaning the Swiss speak different languages in different parts of the country.
 My guide was from eastern Switzerland and spoke German but not French, while Matt’s guide was from western Switzerland and spoke French but not German.
-They communicated with each other in English!
+They communicated with each other in English! Â

 Preparing for Takeoff